Child Abuse Hotline

 The Act requires that each Smart Schools Investment Plan (SSIP) be thoroughly reviewed and approved by the Smart Schools Review Board prior to a district bidding, contracting or expending any SSBA funds.
 Not doing so will result in such costs not being eligible for reimbursement with SSBA funds.

 The federal Family Educational Rights and Privacy Act (FERPA) provides parents/guardians and students who are 18 years of age or older (known as “eligible students”) with certain rights with respect to the student’s education records.
+Parents/guardians and eligible students have the right to:

 Protection of Pupil Rights Amendment (PPRA)